Griffin Park: Last years and final matches

 Brentford's 5th-place finish in the Championship playoff places in the 2014–15 season raised questions about Griffin Park's suitability for Premier League football, prior to the then-expected move to the Community Stadium in 2017.
 Brentford were given special dispensation by the Sports Ground Safety Authority to retain the terracing in the Ealing Road and Brook Road stands for the 2017–18, 2018–19 and 2019–20 Championship seasons, due to the club's good safety record and its impending move to the Community Stadium.

 In October 2018, it was reported that the 2019–20 season would be Brentford's last at Griffin Park.
 Had promotion to the Premier League been achieved at the end of the 2018–19 season, the club would have applied for special dispensation to play the 2019–20 Premier League season at Griffin Park.
 Due to the COVID-19 pandemic, the final match not to be played behind closed doors at Griffin Park was a 5–0 Championship win over Sheffield Wednesday on 7 March 2020.
 The final first team match played at Griffin Park was a 3–1 Championship play-off semi-final second leg victory over Swansea City on 29 July 2020, with Bryan Mbeumo scoring the final Brentford goal.
 The final match at Griffin Park was a 2019–20 London Senior Cup semi-final, played between Brentford B and Erith Town on 26 August 2020.
-Brentford B won the match, 6–3.
+Brentford B won the match, 6–3, however the last ever goal was scored by Erith Town player, Steadman Callender.